Chiang Mai Flower Festival

 The flowers appeared a few days before the festival so we began to get excited and curious about what the event would involve.
 Thailand has the most floral biodiversity in all of South-East Asia, so there were high expectations.
 Despite this, we were still in awe at the preview pinks by the blind school, where we’ve been volunteering.

-To kick the week off was a parade, and we were very lucky with this.
+To kick the week off was a parade, and students were very lucky with this.
 Apple, the hostel owner, also owns a jewellery shop right on the street where the parade went through so she had set up benches in front of her shop for us all to sit by and watch.
 The whole group went as did a few friends who we’ve made in the hostel.

 The parade included floats adorned in flowers made up into different shapes.
 These varied from a huge gorilla to an AirAsia plane all made of living plants which left us on our toes about what they’d be seeing next.
 Some had people sat on them in clothes just as beautiful as the floats, with people such as Miss and Junior Miss Thailand making appearances.